foureyes/csci-ua.0060-fall2020-001/syllabus.md

 * The class will meet twice-a-week week for 1.25 hours
 * Students are expected to attend lectures through online meeting software during specified course times
-* For those that cannot attend due to time zones, lectures will be recorded
-* Some classes will involve hands-on work during class time
+* Some classes __will involve hands-on work during class time__
-* All time sensitive quizzes and exams will have a single alternative time
-* There will be weekly office hours available, as well as weekly tutoring sessions with the course classroom assistant
+* There will be weekly office hours available, as well as weekly tutoring sessions with the course classroom assistant or tutor
 * A platform will be provided for asking questions online as well as moderating discussions among students